-I.E.P.s will be stored on the network in the correct folder; a paper copy will be given to parents and given to parents.
+I.E.P.s will be stored on the network in the correct folder; a paper copy will be given to teachers, Learning Support Assistants and parents.

 The school will record the steps taken to meet the pupils' individual needs.
 In addition to the usual school record, the pupils' profile will include: